yatesco/seafile-docs/config/README.md

 - `seafevents.conf`: contains settings for search and documents preview

-Note: Since version 5.0.0, you can also modify most of the config items via web interface.
+Note: Since version 5.0.0, you can also modify most of the config items via web interface.The config items are saved in database table (seahub-dab/constance_config).
+They have a higher priority over the items in config files.

 ![Seafile Config via Web](../images/seafile-server-config.png)